rticommunity/rticonnextdds-connector-js/README.md

 *Connector* may work with older versions of OS/Compiler/Node if you are able to get all the dependencies compiled.

 ### Language Support
 This repository is specific to Node.js/JavaScript.
-For other languages (python, lua, C, etc.) refer to the [main *Connector* repository](https://github.com/rticommunity/rticonnextdds-connector).
+For other languages (python, lua, C, etc.), refer to the [main *Connector* repository](https://github.com/rticommunity/rticonnextdds-connector).

-We use [libffi](https://github.com/node-ffi/node-ffi) to call our library, but those details are hidden by a JavaScript wrapper.
+We use [libffi](https://github.com/node-ffi/node-ffi) to call our library; these details are hidden in a JavaScript wrapper.
 RTI tested its Node.js/JavaScript implementation with node v8.7.0; it should also work with lower versions.

 ### Platform support
 Node.js/JavaScript *Connector* builds its library for [select architectures](https://github.com/rticommunity/rticonnextdds-connector/tree/master/lib).